onderguler35/city-wonderer/README.md

 - The City Wonderer webpage includes a header with a dropdown wish-list;
 - The webpage includes a search bar;
 - The webpage has its custom designed logo;
+- The user can select different categories of point of interests that they are interested;
 - The user can type in the search bar and press on the search button to get results of a map and weather for the next 5 days of any city;
-- The webpage includes styling in Bootstrap as well as custom CSS;
+- The webpage includes styling in Bootstrap v4.6 as well as custom CSS;
 - CSS display grid is essential for displaying the map, the weather information and point of interest of any city;
+- The webpage uses Opensource map embedded (leafletjs.com) to display the city map and points of interest;
-- The webpage collects its data from two open source API: OpenMap and OpenWeather by JQuery;
+- The webpage fetches data using JQuery from two open source APIs: OpenTripMap and OpenWeather;
 - The webpage includes JavaScript functions to render point of interests of a city on the map as well as in the side bar on the right;
 - The webpage’s HTML follows a logical structure with semantic elements throughout the code; and
-- The webpage includes a responsiveness and ‘Mobile’ first design and user interface by Media Query in CSS stylesheet.
+- The webpage is made responsive using Media Query in CSS stylesheet.

 ### What have we learnt by creating this application?